jaitone/CV/README.md

 ### Tempio Wine Restaurant (2014 - 2018)

-- Working as I chef, I have learnt the importance of each individual when working in a team.
-In addition, I have learnt that resilience is the key to success.
+- Working as I chef, I learnt the importance of each individual when working in a team.
+In addition, I have learnt that resilience is the key to success
-- Due to hard work and determination I became chef of the restaurant within 6 months
+- Due to hard work and determination I was promoted from kitchen porter to chef within 6 months

 ### IZA-Ascensores(Lift company) (2010-2011)

 - My role as a technician was of the maintenance of lifts as well as finding problems and fixing them
-- In this time I learned the meaning of hard work no matter the weather or any other cincurtances and to work thourogly to perfection
+- In this time I learned the meaning of hard work no matter the weather or any other cincurtances and to work thorougly to perfection

 ## <h2 align="center"><a name="hobbies">Hobbies</a></h2>